Language Guide (proto 2)

 access classes from your .proto

 files.
-It covers the proto2 version of the
+It covers the proto2 revision of

 This is a reference guide – for a step by step example that uses many of the features described in this document, see the tutorial for your chosen language.